hvdieren/manseglib/README.md

 Repository for the MEng project "A runtime library for mantissa segmentation".

 ## Notes about current implementation
-- can perform basic mantissa segmentation with expected outcomes
+- performs mantissa segmentation on a double precision number in two segments of 32 bits
+	- "Head" segment - upper 32 bits of a double precision number (1 sign, 11 exponent, 20 mantissa)
+	- "Tail" segment - lower 32 bits of a double precision number (32 mantissa)

-When compiled with -O4:
+When compiled with -O3:
-- performance is less than desired:
-    - using heads only is slightly slower than double performance
+	- using "heads" (single segment), performance is generally better than that of a double precision implementation (with some caveats)
-    - using heads+tails (pairs) is about twice as slow as double
+    - using pairs (both segments), performance is about 1.5 times as slow as double

-# ToDo List:
-* Investigate and fix performance issues
-    * too many conversions?
-    * inefficient arithmetic operations?
-    * ...

-* Find larger and more "real-world" test data for PageRank
-* Explore other algorithms
+Has applications in iterative algorithms that can make use of mixed precision and adaptive precision techniques, or applications where full double precision range of representation is required, but full 15~ decimal place precision is not.